 Welcome back to Schiphol: Do I need to go into quarantine?

 We are only just starting to enjoy the freedom to travel again, and so the idea of having to go into quarantine is the last thing on our minds.
 This, however, is unavoidable if you travel to Schiphol from a high-risk area.
-The Dutch government strongly advises people returning from countries that have been given a red or orange colour code (do not travel or only essential travel) to go into quarantine for two weeks.
+The Dutch government strongly advises people returning from countries that have been given a red or orange colour code (do not travel or only essential travel) to go into quarantine for ten days.
 This is considered a necessary step in preventing the spread of COVID-19.

 When do I need to go into quarantine?